 Student Loans

-Duke University offers the William D. Ford Federal Direct Loan Programs for graduate students, including Direct Unsubsidized loans, and Graduate PLUS loans.
-Each of these loans has different terms and conditions, but they are generally deferrable until after graduation or until the student is enrolled for less than half-time.
+Duke University Graduate School offers the William D. Ford Federal Direct Loan Program for graduate students, which includes the Direct Unsubsidized loan; this loan is generally deferrable until after graduation or until the student is enrolled for less than half-time.

-These federal loans are available only to United States citizens and, generally, only to master’s students, because Ph.D. scholarships and fellowships typically exceed the cost of attendance.
-Visit the Office of Student Loans and Personal Finance website for more information and application procedures for student loans.
+This federal loan is available only to United States citizens or eligible non-citizens and, generally, only to master’s students, because Ph.D. scholarships and fellowships typically exceed the cost of attendance.

 Helen & Gordon McKinney Emergency Loan Fund